dembanakh/ml-manager/README.md

 ```
 in shell, having installed and in the path maven and java.
 You will be provided with instructions in the command line while ml-manager is running.
-Custom datasets should have the following structure:
+Custom datasets should have the following structure:<br/>
 datasetName
 - samples
   - sample1Name.ext